ESP32 Audio Docks

 Onboard PSRAM

-Audio streaming require proper buffering to work, even with ESP32 500K of RAM it is a challenging task.
-For that reason most of the projects will require WROVER modules that have onboard PSRAM chip.
+Audio streaming requires proper buffering to work, even with ESP32 500K of RAM it is a challenging task.
+For that reason, most of the projects will require WROVER modules that have onboard PSRAM chip.

 Firmware samples